NuGet/NuGetDocs/NuGet.Docs/ndocs/Visual-Studio-Extensibility/Visual-Studio-Templates.md

 To support this, template authors can instruct NuGet to install the necessary packages, rather than individual libraries.
 Developers can then easily update those packages at any later time.

-To learn more about authoring templates themselves, refer to [Creating Project and Item Templates in Visual Studio](https://msdn.microsoft.com/library/s365byhx.aspx) pr [Creating Custom Project and Item Templates with the Visual Studio SDK](https://msdn.microsoft.com/library/ff527340.aspx).
+To learn more about authoring templates themselves, refer to [Creating Project and Item Templates in Visual Studio](https://msdn.microsoft.com/library/s365byhx.aspx) or [Creating Custom Project and Item Templates with the Visual Studio SDK](https://msdn.microsoft.com/library/ff527340.aspx).

 The remainder of this section describes the specific steps to take when authoring a template to properly include NuGet packages.